Fragment size density estimator for shrinkage-induced fracture based on a physics-informed neural network: Acknowledgments

 \section{Acknowledgments}

 We used ABCI 3.0, provided by AIST for the GPU computations.
-This work is supported by JSPS KAKENHI Nos.
-JP22K03542, JP23H00466, and JP24K02951, and ERI JURP Nos.
-2025-B-01, 2024-B-01, and 2025-A-03.
+This work was supported by JSPS KAKENHI (Nos.
+JP22K03542, JP23H00466, and JP24K02951); ERI JURP (Nos.
+2025-B-01, 2024-B-01, and 2025-A-03); the MEXT Project for Seismology Toward Research Innovation with Data of Earthquake (STAR-E) (No. JPJ010217); and JST NEXUS (No. JPMJNX25C5).